22 September 2023

 Automatic testing alone will not help you find everything, which is why manual testing is so important.

-Automatic tests have their drawbacks, which is why a manual audit is so important in a11y.
+Automatic tests and related automated accessibility testing tactics and accessibility tools have their drawbacks, which is why a manual audit is so important in a11y.
 Without a human element, it’s difficult to obtain appropriate conclusions regarding visual aspects such as user interface, colors, fonts, contrast, or button sizes.
 Test automation tools are not foolproof – each has its limitations.